renansep/RCView/README.md

 [![License](https://img.shields.io/cocoapods/l/RCView.svg?style=flat)](http://cocoapods.org/pods/RCView)
 [![Platform](https://img.shields.io/cocoapods/p/RCView.svg?style=flat)](http://cocoapods.org/pods/RCView)

+## Overview
+Do you want to easily create UIView subclasses and initialize them via code, storyboards or XIBs?

+Do you want to separate your logic into small components when you have THAT complex ViewController?

+Do you want to reuse your component anywhere without caring about how to initialize it?

+Do you want all of these things even working with Auto Layout?

+RCView does it for you!

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.